WOOD ID POSTER:

 TEXAS EBONY

-Ebenopsis ebano / Pithecellobium flexicaule of the family Fabaceae (other synonyms: Acacia flexicaulis, Ebenopsis flexicaulis)
+Ebenopsis ebano / Pithecellobium flexicaule of the family Fabaceae (syn.
+Leguminosae) the legume, pea, or bean family.
+Other synonyms are Acacia flexicaulis and Ebenopsis flexicaulis.

 NOTE: Although there is a consensus that Ebenopsis ebano / Pithecellobium flexicaule is what is generally meant by the common name Texas ebony, there are a couple of totally unrelated woods that are also reported, but only rarely, as Texas ebony.